DeckardKane/my-new-tab/README.md

+# Very Important

+Not mine.
+Forked from [abachman's repo](https://github.com/abachman/my-new-tab).
+Hoping to port this to Firefox at some point.
+We'll see how it goes, I'm probably in too deep :)

 # My New Tab

 A simple, clean, custom Chrome new tab page.
 If you're using the extension from the Chrome app store, all settings [will eventually be] synced across all your devices.
 (Pull requests welcome!)